mosip/documentation/docs/architecture/feature-workflows.md

 #### Download via eSignet

-Below sections are going to detail as how Inji Mobile wallet as an OIDC client to OpenID4VCI method of downloading a VC and illustrated implementations.
+Below sections are going to detail as how Inji Wallet as an OIDC client to OpenID4VCI method of downloading a VC and illustrated implementations.

 **Download credentials using UIN / VID**: